 A example of a batch is two loaves of bread.

-A batch of cookie dough.
+A batch of cookies.

-- A quantity required for or produced as the result of one operation: made a batch of cookie dough; mixed a batch of cement.
+Made a batch of cookie dough; mixed a batch of cement.